 What is a Substance Abuse Disorder?

 Substance abuse is defined as the excessive use of a psychoactive drug, including pain medications, alcohol, or illegal substances.
-A substance abuse disorder is usually deemed as a problem once it has consequential effects on an individual and those around them – causing physical, social, and emotional harm. ¹
+A substance use disorder is deemed a problem once it has consequential effects on an individual and those around them (physical, social, and emotional harm). ¹

 How is Substance Abuse Diagnosed?

-In order for a person to struggle with drug addiction, they must meet 2 to 3 of the following 11 diagnostic criteria: ²
+For a person to struggle with drug addiction, they must meet at least three of the following diagnostic criteria: ²

-- The substance is often taken in larger amounts or over a longer period than was intended to reach desired effect.
+- A substance is taken in larger amounts or over a long period.

-- There is a persistent desire or unsuccessful effort to cut down or control use of the substance.
+- There is a persistent desire or unsuccessful effort to cut down/control the use of a substance.

-- Recurrent use of the substance results in a failure to fulfill major role obligations at work, school, or home.
+- Substance use results in failure to fulfill major role obligations at work, school, or home.

-- Reduction in important social, occupational, or recreational activities because of use of the substance.
+- Reduction in important social, occupational, or recreational activities.

-- Continual use of the substance despite knowledge of having a persistent or recurrent physical or psychological problem.
+- Continual substance use despite having persistent or recurrent physical/psychological problems.

-- A need for markedly increased amounts of the substance to achieve intoxication or desired effect
+- A need for markedly increased amounts of a substance to achieve intoxication.

-- A markedly diminished effect with continued use of the same amount of the substance.
+- A markedly diminished effect with continued use.

 - The use of a substance (or a closely related substance) to relieve or avoid withdrawal symptoms.